 We do not release any information regarding your pharmacy records without your permission.
 You may fax or mail a Release of Health Information Authorization form to the pharmacy to authorize release of your pharmacy records.

 Due to health regulations, monetary credit cannot be given for unused medications.
-However, you can bring your unused or expired medications to Campus Health Pharmacy for environmentally-friendly disposal.
-See the Medication Take Back Program for details.

-We accept cash, Visa and MasterCard (including HSA), check, UNC One Card, electronic payment (e.g. Apple Pay) or you can transfer charges to your student account at Connect Carolina.
+We accept cash, Visa and MasterCard (including HSA), Discover, check, UNC One Card, electronic payment (e.g. Apple Pay) or you can transfer charges to your student account at Connect Carolina.